-We’ve been doing a lot of work on rethinking housing and the emotional, social and psychological impacts that places have our us and were invited to speak at two great workshop events recently.
-Natasha presented our approaches for designing places for people’s wellbeing - and the potential of coliving or more shared ways of living in particular.
+We were invited to speak at two great workshop events recently.
+Natasha presented the studios approaches for designing places for people’s wellbeing - and the potential of coliving or more shared ways of living in particular.

 Conscious Coliving: Coliving and Wellbeing

 About: Conscious Coliving uses connection with self, others, and nature to pursue more meaningful, emotionally fulfilling, and environmentally sustainable lives.

 Loneliness Lab: How can our homes be better design to tackle loneliness?